W Motors

-W Motors is an Emirati sports car company founded in Lebanon in 2012, being the first developer of high-performance luxury sports cars in the Middle East.
-Based in Dubai, the company's activities include automotive design, research and development, as well as vehicle engineering and manufacture.
-W Motors also performs automotive consultancy within its Special Project Operations division.
+W Motors is an Emirati sports car manufacturing company based in Dubai that develops high-performance luxury sports cars.
+The company's activities include automotive design, research and development, as well as vehicle engineering and manufacture.

-In addition to developing its own cars, W Motors developed the first vehicle for China-based sister company ICONIQ Motors — the ICONIQ Seven, a fully electric multipurpose vehicle.

-W Motors plans to begin development of its production facility in Dubai in 2019 with the project set to be completed at the beginning of 2020.
-The facility will accommodate the production of W Motors’ current and future models including electric and autonomous vehicles and join the existing W Motors’ Dubai-based Design Studio and its flagship Gallery.

 History

 Development of the W Motors brand took seven years.
 European auto manufacturers Carrozzeria Viotti, Magna Steyr, RUF Automobile and StudioTorino were involved in W Motors's development.
 Initial investment topped US$13 million, some of which came from FFA Private Bank of Lebanon, who became a stakeholder in the company.

 W Motors was founded in Lebanon in July 2012.

 W Motors launched its first prototype model, the Lykan HyperSport, at the Qatar International Motor Show in January 2013.
 Shortly thereafter, the company moved its headquarters to Dubai, in the United Arab Emirates (UAE).

 Also in 2013, Universal Studios ordered twelve Lykan HyperSport stunt cars to appear in the film Furious 7, one of which is available for public viewing at the W Motors Gallery in Dubai.
 It is the most expensive car ever featured in the Fast and the Furious films, though the vehicles seen on screen were driveable stunt models rather than production vehicles.
 The Lykan HyperSport's first pre-production model debuted at the Dubai International Motor Show on 5 October 2013.

 Other venues where the Lykan HyperSport was displayed include the Dubai International Boat Show in the United Arab Emirates; the Historical, Vintage, and Classical Cars Museum in Kuwait; and Cohen&Cunil in Marbella, Spain.

 The road-ready model of Lykan HyperSport premiered at Top Marques Monaco in April 2014.
 The Lykan HyperSport officially went on sale in December 2014.
 Limited to 7 units, the HyperSport was priced at $3.4 million and was manufactured in Torino, Italy.

 Founder Debbas announced in April 2015 that W Motors would be opening an automotive design academy, W Design School, in 2017, which has been delayed to 2020 with the upcoming W Motors factory.
 Also in April 2015, Furious 7 debuted, featuring the Lykan HyperSport.

 In June 2015, the Abu Dhabi police purchased a Lykan HyperSport.